-From 6 April 2026, the landlord is the MTD ITSA filer for every property in their personal portfolio, even on fully managed lets.
-The letting agent's role is to collect rent, pay running costs, and produce source data.
-Converting that source data into HMRC-compatible digital records and into four quarterly submissions a year is the landlord's responsibility (or the landlord's accountant, where one is engaged via the Agent Services Account).
+From 6 April 2026, you are the MTD ITSA filer for every property in your personal portfolio, even on fully managed lets you never touch.
+Your letting agent collects rent, pays running costs and produces source data.
+Turning that source data into HMRC-compatible digital records and into four quarterly submissions a year is on you (or on your accountant, where one is engaged via the Agent Services Account).

-• The MTD obligation is the landlord's.
+• The MTD obligation is yours.
 Pointing at the letting agent does not defer it.

 • The agent's monthly statement is a source document, not a return.
-It needs categorising.
+It still needs categorising.

-• The accountant, where engaged, replaces the landlord at the data-handling and submission end of the triangle, but the landlord remains the legally responsible filer.
+• An accountant takes over the data-handling and submission end of the job, but you remain the legally responsible filer.

 What a typical letting-agent monthly statement looks like

-A monthly statement from a fully managed letting agent typically arrives in PDF (sometimes CSV) and shows the following data, for one property in one month:
+A monthly statement from a fully managed letting agent usually arrives as a PDF (sometimes a CSV) and shows the following, for one property in one month:

 • Gross rent collected from the tenant